jayeshakhare33/hibernate6/hibernate_revision_guide.md

 > 4. Intentionally trigger and fix the N+1 problem.
 > 5. Map and persist complex object graphs with cascading and orphan removal.

-Good luck with your interview prep!
-Let me know if you'd like flashcards or a cheat sheet next.